 | Written by Christian Aadal

-Digitisation in the automotive industry can eliminate waste and idle time helping to boost productivity and efficiency in a manufacturing environment.
+Digitisation in the automobile sector can eliminate waste and idle time, helping to boost productivity and efficiency in a manufacturing environment.

 No video selected

 Select a video type in the sidebar.

 Digitisation is the magic word in many industries these days.
 Especially in the automobile sector.
 Car manufacturers are constantly looking for solutions to improve their processes (like locating vehicles in the production yard).
 Improvements in these processes include higher efficiency and productivity, more transparency and, of course, higher profits.

-In many areas of the automotive industry, digitisation has arrived.
+Digitisation has arrived in many areas of the automobile sector.
 Modern IT infrastructures and technologies like barcodes or RFID seem top of mind.
 Those technologies made their way into production, warehouses and logistics.
-However, there are more challenges to be found in the automotive industry.
-So let's have a closer look into one of these areas: the process of building a pressing tool.
+However, there are more challenges to be found in the automobile sector.
+So, let's have a closer look into one of these areas: the process of building a pressing tool.